-Fruit juice is different, all the fibre has been thrown away.
-2-3 pieces of fruit a day is fine, though try to have some nuts and seeds alongside your fruit.
-The protein slows down the absorption of sugar into the blood stream and provides longer lasting energy.
+A: Eating two to three pieces of fruit a day is fine, though try to have some nuts and seeds alongside your fruit.
+The protein and fat in nuts help slow the absorption of sugar into the bloodstream and provides longer lasting energy.

-In terms of blood sugar, certain fruits like apples and berries are much better than the tropical ones, like mangos and pineapple.
-The fruit sugar content is naturally higher.
-Dried fruit is also one to watch as the sugar content is more concentrated because of the absence of water.
+Certain fruits such as apples and berries raise blood sugar less than the tropical ones, like mangoes and pineapple, which have a naturally higher fruit sugar content.
+The sugar content in dried fruit is also more concentrated because of the absence of water.

-A: In certain countries the amount is actually split out into five veg and two fruit – that would be the ideal ratio – though the more vegetables the better!
+A: In certain countries the amount is actually split out into five veg and two fruit – the ideal ratio in my opinion – though the more vegetables the better!

 Q: Are there any short-term signs that you’ve been eating too much sugar?

 The way to avoid this is to eat little and often.
-Avoid sugary quick fixes and opt for low-GI foods.
-Try to keep blood sugar steady all day by topping it up every three hours or so.
+Avoid sugary quick fixes and opt for low-GI foods instead.

-Q: What would be your top three tips for sugar and diet?
+Q: What are your top three tips for sugar and diet?

 A: My three top tips would be...

-1) Read the ingredient part of labels and look for anything in any form of sugar.
+1) Read the ingredients part of labels and look for all forms of sugar.

 3) Where possible, eat starchy carbohydrates with a protein because it will lower the GI of that food, plus sustain energy and stop cravings.